-But you were working as a tea-boy in the beginning, so I’m guessing that they didn’t give you many technical assignments until you later became an engineer.
+But you were working as a tea-boy in the beginning, so I’m guessing they didn’t give you many technical assignments until you later became an engineer.

 I never did technical stuff.
 Even now, I like gear that helps me achieve the results I want, but I’m not really a technician.
-At Marcadet, they probably hired me because I made lots of jokes and rolled good joints, haha.
+At Marcadet, they probably hired me because I made lots of jokes and rolled good joints (laughs).
 Those kinds of small things helped endear me to the staff.
 I thank Dominique for not letting me go near the patch bay for the first year, because I wouldn’t have understood it.
 It took me a while to begin to understand stuff, and I still don’t mind if I don’t know what all the gear does.
 I’m happy to work as a craftsman who learned enough about the technical side to make what he wants.

 Yes I did, eventually.
 But I learned a lot from watching other people work, which is very different from being taught step by step at engineering school.
 You learn to do what feels right in the recording sessions, as opposed to checking a manual or asking a teacher.
-I really didn’t have a choice, because I was thrown into the engineer’s seat one day when someone at the studio said to me, “The sound engineer isn’t coming today, so you have to help out with the recording“, and I was like “But I don’t know anything! ” and he said, “Don’t say that out loud!
+I really didn’t have a choice, because I was thrown into the engineer’s seat one day when someone at the studio said to me, “The sound engineer isn’t coming today, so you have to help out with the recording“, and I was like “But I don’t know anything! ” and he said, “Shhh!
+Don’t say that out loud!
 Just get on with it “.
 So I did, and it worked.

 So when La Funk Mob started releasing the instrumentals of MC Solaar’s tracks, those were mainly Hubert’s beats?